bit101/ProjectMaker/README.md

 ### Ignored Files

 Obviously, you don't want to try to do token replacement in binary files.
 The plug-in has a long list of file types that it will ignore when doing token replacement.
 You can always add your own if any files in your templates cause a problem.
 The list is contained in the `SublimeProjectMaker.sublime-settings` file.
 Note, these files _will_ be copied into the project.
 They will just not be parsed for tokens.

+### Auto File Downloading and Other Tasks

+Todd Anderson (`http://custardbelly.com/blog/`) has created an additional configuration feature that I have added to the project.
+This allows additional functions to be run after the project is created to perform additional tasks.

+The one task it is currently capable of performing is downloading files and adding them to your project.
+This can be useful if you want every project you create to have the latest version of a particular library such as jQuery.
+The files to download are defined with a `config.json` file in the template.
+You can see an example of how this works in the `AppRequire.js` template.
+Known issue: the file task will fail on https urls under Linux.
+This is because the version of Python bundled with Sublime Text 2 under Linux does not include the ssl module for reasons I am not quite clear on.

+Note that if your template does not have a `config.json` file, this step will be ignored.
+Additional tasks can be created following the current example.
+Thus, it is sort of plug-in for a plug-in.